MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/privatelink-kafka.md

-This section covers how to create `AWS PRIVATELINK` connections and retrieve the AWS principal needed to configure the AWS PrivateLink service.
+This section covers how to create AWS PrivateLink connections and retrieve the AWS principal needed to configure the AWS PrivateLink service.

 1. #### Create target groups